The 10 Biggest Oversights From Baseball’s “Franchise Four” Selections

 Frank Robinson probably got the nod ahead of Murray on the Orioles’ Franchise Four list because, unlike Murray, he had the spectacular year everyone remembers about, in 1966 when he came to Baltimore, captured baseball’s triple crown and helped the Orioles win their first World Series.
 In five more years at Baltimore, Robinson was good, but far from legendary.
 Murray, meanwhile, just quietly went about earning his way to near the top of almost every offensive category in franchise history.
 People just seemed to have forgotten about that.
 It’s too bad.

 The absence of Joss, who compiled a stellar 160-97 record and 1.89 career ERA that just happens to be, oh, the second best in baseball history, from the Indians’ Franchise Four is all the more maddening because the people in the know didn’t even list him as a nominee.
 C’mon, really?
 Is this some kind of penalty upon Joss for not playing a longer career—and it’s not like Joss couldn’t do anything about that because, in 1910 at the age of 30—with a good chunk of greatness likely still ahead of him—he contracted meningitis and died.
-Maybe the media, Elias, John Thorn, et al took the same tact that Cooperstown did for nearly 70 years when they barred Joss from the Hall of Fame because he didn’t play the minimum ten seasons to be eligible—before someone with some sense of sanity (to say nothing of dignity) finally righted the wrong.
+Maybe the media, Elias, John Thorn, et al took the same tact that Cooperstown did for nearly 70 years when they barred Joss from the Hall of Fame because he didn’t play the minimum 10 seasons to be eligible—before someone with some sense of sanity (to say nothing of dignity) finally righted the wrong.
 Addie Joss, meet Rodney Dangerfield.
-You two have something in common: No respect.

 The White Sox’ Franchise Four list has to be one of the more baffling, with a number of old-timey stars getting Pale Hosed in favor of more recently recollected names like Harold Baines and Paul Konerko.
 Among the long-gone and snubbed, there’s of course Ed Walsh, the deadball era ace who’s got an even better career ERA than Addie Joss above (which makes him first all-time), but how do you also let go of Luke Appling from the memory banks?